orsenthil/senthil.learntosolveit.com-deploy/posts/2007/06/28/m-x-viper-mode.md

 .. category: Tools
 .. description: Using viper-mode to enable vim-like editing capabilities in Emacs

-This is a emacs, viper mode.
-If vim fans are threathened and forced to user emacs, then they might find this M-x viper-mode as a consolation somewhat akin to a family photo a prisoner has in jail.
+This is a {{% wikipedia article="Emacs" %}}, viper mode.
+If {{% wikipedia article="Vim (text editor)" text="vim" %}} fans are threathened and forced to user emacs, then they might find this M-x viper-mode as a consolation somewhat akin to a family photo a prisoner has in jail.
 He will be missing his family for sure though.

 :-)